You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 Zinnias also help protect your vegetables by luring away harmful pests.
 In particular, zinnias attract aphids, thrips, beetles, caterpillars, spider mites, and scales.

-By planting a few of these bright flowers around the garden beds and affected plant plots, you can deter these pests.
+By planting a few of these bright flowers around the garden beds and affected plant plots, you can help draw these pests away from nearby vegetables.

 13. Mustard

-Mustard attracts its fair share of pests.
-This is because it attracts certain insects.
-These include diamondback moths, aphids, flea beetles, and grasshoppers.
+Mustard attracts several pests, including diamondback moths, aphids, flea beetles, and grasshoppers.

 You can plant mustard crops as part of a “decoy trap plant” strategy in your vegetable garden.